prism/prism-docs/docs/source/databases.rst

 The more data you log and the longer you keep it, the more disk space the db needs.
 The larger a db gets, the longer your queries will take to find data.

-We've tried our best to create a schema that uses only as much disk space as needed, and indexes the data properly.
-However, it may be worth your time to customize indexes for your search habits because there's never an index that fits everyone's usage.

 Here are some good habits to avoid unnecessary data:

 - Review your actions config and disable any that you don't want logged.